HybridSatyam/HybridSatyam/README.md

 **Mechanical Engineer | CAD Designer | Lab-Based Problem Solver**

+"Hybrid" reflects the fusion of on-ground experience and digital innovation.

                 After years on the ground with heavy machines, I'm now back in the lab — transforming hands-on experience into precise designs and deeper analysis.

 ---